RomanTeyibov/Online-Memory-Card-Game/README.txt

 By default the program uses images from the images directory.
 Can use different directory or numbers instead of images.
 The program connects to localhost by default, but the host can be specified in command line arguments.
 The usage of command line arguments is specified in the user manual.
-I did not implement any bonus features for this assignment, but everything else is implemented.

 One bug I know of is when a player closes a window, the other player remains unaware of it and does not win a game automatically because the other player closed the window.